Aiman15049/Chitter/Walkthrough.md

 * The Peep class goes and gets the peeps, and gives back all the peeps to the controller.

 * The controller renders the peeps to a webpage, which it sends as a response to the user(Maker)

+* So we will need:

+     - A Controller
+     - A Peep class
+     - A Peep view